THE DOCUMENTARY APPROACH

 What this approach is and is not

-Documentary wedding photography is not about avoiding all guidance.
-It is about choosing carefully when guidance adds value and when it gets in the way.
+Documentary wedding photography is not about refusing all guidance.
+It is about understanding when a little direction genuinely helps, and when it would take something away from the moment.

 Who documentary wedding photography suits best

-It works particularly well for weddings where people matter more than schedules, and where the atmosphere is as important as the visuals.
+It works especially well for weddings where people matter more than rigid schedules, and where the atmosphere of the day is as important as the visual details.

-If you are drawn to photographs that show how things felt, not just how they looked, documentary wedding photography is often the right fit.
+For couples drawn to photographs that show how the day felt, not just how it looked, documentary wedding photography is often the right fit.

 How documentary photography affects coverage and pricing

-With documentary wedding photography, coverage is usually shaped around the natural flow of the day rather than a rigid schedule.
+With documentary wedding photography, coverage is shaped around the natural flow of the day, not a formula applied to every wedding.

-“Paul was absolutely brilliant.
-He captured the spirit of our London wedding and the venues so well.
-He has a wonderful eye for light, and his framing of the shots is fabulous.
-He produced some particularly impressive night time shots outdoors, which must have required split second reactions.
-He was also great at capturing the facial expressions of us and our guests; we have had a good laugh looking at some of the reactions during the speeches, which we never would have captured without Paul’s skill.
-I can highly recommend Paul for any photography project you may be considering.”
+“Paul has a wonderful eye for light, and his framing of the shots is fabulous.
+He was also great at capturing the facial expressions of us and our guests; we have had a good laugh looking at some of the reactions during the speeches, which we never would have captured without Paul’s skill.”

 Chris & Will, London